-But here’s the truth: You have rights and you may be entitled to significant compensation.
-At Madia Law LLC, we specialize in employment lawsuits, helping employees like you to fight back, secure justice, and recover the compensation they deserve.
+But here’s the truth: You have rights, and you may be entitled to significant compensation.
+At Madia Law LLC, we focus exclusively on employment lawsuits in Minnesota, helping local employees like you to fight back, secure justice, and recover the compensation they deserve.

 Ready to explore how much your case might be worth?
 Let’s dive in.